 How can I know if I have psoriasis?

-If you have a skin rash that does not go away, contact your health care provider.
+If you have a skin rash that does not go away, contact your healthcare provider.
 He or she can look at the rash to see if it is psoriasis or another skin condition.
 A dermatologist is a skin care specialist who can make the diagnosis.
-Rarely, a small sample of skin is taken to view under a microscope.
+A small sample of skin may be taken to view under a microscope.

 What causes psoriasis?